FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Note: For explanation clarity variables are taged as (I)nput, (T)emporary, (O)utput.

 {::comment}

-    [MB106]: Move this to the terminology/convention section
+    MB106: Move this to the terminology/convention section

-    [VP]: I do not think these flags fit into terminology.
+    VP: I do not think these flags fit into terminology.
           For this long list, maybe divide into sublists?

-    [MK]: I agree - this is does not belong to draft terminology section.
+    MK: I agree - this is does not belong to draft terminology section.
 And I agree, for readability we could split the long list into groups with meaningful headers.
 See my attempt to do so below.

 {:/comment}

-### Collect Trial Results
+- Collect Trial Results:

   - Take all Trial Result instances (I) measured at a given load.

-### Aggregate Trial Durations
+- Aggregate Trial Durations:

   - Full-length high-loss sum (T) is the sum of Trial Effective Duration values of all full-length high-loss trials (I).
   - Full-length low-loss sum (T) is the sum of Trial Effective Duration values of all full-length low-loss trials (I).
   - Short high-loss sum is the sum (T)  of Trial Effective Duration values of all short high-loss trials (I).
   - Short low-loss sum is the sum (T) of Trial Effective Duration values of all short low-loss trials (I).

-### Derive Goal-Based Ratios
+- Derive goal-based ratios:

   - Subceed ratio (T) is One minus the Goal Exceed Ratio (I).
   - Exceed coefficient (T) is the Goal Exceed Ratio divided by the subceed ratio.

-### Balance Short-Trial Effects
+- Balance short-trial effects:

   - Balancing sum (T) is the short low-loss sum multiplied by the exceed coefficient.
   - Excess sum (T) is the short high-loss sum minus the balancing sum.
   - Positive excess sum (T) is the maximum of zero and excess sum.

-### Compute Effective Duration Totals
+- Compute effective duration totals

   - Effective high-loss sum (T) is the full-length high-loss sum plus the positive excess sum.
   - Effective full sum (T) is the effective high-loss sum plus the full-length low-loss sum.
   - Effective whole sum (T) is the larger of the effective full sum and the Goal Duration Sum.
   - Missing sum (T) is the effective whole sum minus the effective full sum.

-### Estimate Exceed Ratios
+- Estimate exceed ratios:

   - Pessimistic high-loss sum (T) is the effective high-loss sum plus the missing sum.
   - Optimistic exceed ratio (T) is the effective high-loss sum divided by the effective whole sum.
   - Pessimistic exceed ratio (T) is the pessimistic high-loss sum divided by the effective whole sum.

-### Classify the Load
+- Classify the Load:

   - The load is classified as an Upper Bound (O) if the optimistic exceed ratio is larger than the Goal Exceed Ratio.
   - The load is classified as a Lower Bound (O) if the pessimistic exceed ratio is not larger than the Goal Exceed Ratio.
   - The load is classified as undecided (O) otherwise.

 ## Conditional Throughput Logic

-### Collect Trial Results
+- Collect Trial Results

   - Take all Trial Result instances (I) measured at a given Load.

-### Sum Full-Length Durations
+- Sum Full-Length Durations:

   - Full-length high-loss sum (T) is the sum of Trial Effective Duration values of all full-length high-loss trials (I).
   - Full-length low-loss sum (T) is the sum of Trial Effective Duration values of all full-length low-loss trials (I).
   - Full-length sum (T) is the full-length high-loss sum (I) plus the full-length low-loss sum (I).

-### Derive Initial Thresholds
+- Derive initial thresholds:

   - Subceed ratio (T) is One minus the Goal Exceed Ratio (I) is called.
   - Remaining sum (T) initially is full-lengths sum multiplied by subceed ratio.
   - Current loss ratio (T) initially is 100%.

-### Iterate Through Ordered Trials
+- Iterate through ordered trials

   - For each full-length trial result, sorted in increasing order by Trial Loss Ratio:

     - If remaining sum is not larger than zero, exit the loop.
     - Set current loss ratio to this trial's Trial Loss Ratio (I).
     - Decrease the remaining sum by this trial's Trial Effective Duration (I).

-### Compute Conditional Throughput
+- Compute Conditional Throughput

   - Current forwarding ratio (T) is One minus the current loss ratio.
   - Conditional Throughput (T) is the current forwarding ratio multiplied by the Load value.

 ### Conditional Throughput and Load Classification